sachinjain12d/HR-analytics-/README.md

 # HR-analytics-
-Data cleaning and manipulation in Mysql.
+Data cleaning and manipulation in Mysql and Python.
 Data visualisation in power bi